SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

     - a general and reusable component that is used to build something bigger
   - And the house emoji for architectures
-    - Something that is made up of multiple patterns, like bricks in a house -->
+    - Something that is made up of multiple patterns, like bricks in a house
+- Does that sounds reasonable?
+Yeah?
+Alright.
+- Let's get started with...
+-->

 ---